OWASP/www-project-secure-headers/tab_bestpractices.md

 💡 Additional information about technical information disclosure in HTTP header on [OpenCRE](https://www.opencre.org/cre/403-005?name=OWASP+Secure+Headers+Project&section=Prevent+information+disclosure+via+HTTP+headers&link=https%3A%2F%2Fowasp.org%2Fwww-project-secure-headers%2F%23div-bestpractices_prevent-information-disclosure-via-http-headers).

 💡 When an HTTP response header is known by the analytics site [WebTechSurvey](https://webtechsurvey.com/), then, a reference link is added to its usage statistics page.
 Otherwise, a reference link regarding the documentation of the header is provided.

+🚩 The response header `Content-Type` can sometimes discloses the web framework used.
+It is the case for the following ones:

+* [Spring Boot Actuator REST API](https://docs.spring.io/spring-boot/api/rest/actuator/auditevents.html): `Content-Type: application/vnd.spring-boot.actuator.v3+json`.

 💡 Content of the table below is also provided, as JSON, via this [file](ci/headers_remove.json) (automatically updated).